CloudCoreo/op-network/README.md

   * description: the ami id of the nat

 ### `VPN_AMI_ID`:
-  * description: the ami id of the vpn
+  * description: the ami id for the VPN server

 ### `DATADOG_KEY`:
   * description: If you have a datadog key, enter it here and we will install the agent